Green Party vote good news for James Shaw

 This remit would have changed the party constitution to give delegates a minimum of 10 days to look over an agreement before voting on it.

+Instead, a compromise working group will be established, which will propose remits for a future SGM [Special General Meeting] or AGM on better ways to get members involved in negotiations after an election and to work out the best way to get members to provide input into any decision.

+This means that some change is likely and that change could come in next year's AGM which would fall right before the likely date of the 2023 general election.

-Shaw had opposed this particular change, arguing it would make entering into governing agreements far more difficult and would weaken the party's hand when negotiating with its likely governing partner, Labour.
+Shaw had argued it would make entering into governing agreements far more difficult and would weaken the party's hand when negotiating with its likely governing partner, Labour.

 The fact this vote has gone his way bodes well for Shaw as he weighs up having another tilt at the co-leadership.

-On Saturday, the party voted to reopen nominations in his role.
+On Saturday, the party voted to reopen nominations in his role after Shaw only got the support of 75 delegates in a vote - 32 voted to reopen nominations, meaning Shaw's leadership was not confirmed with a required 75 per cent majority.

 This means Shaw was ousted from the job and has one week to decide whether he wants to reapply.
 Other party members also have one week to decide whether they want to contest the job.

 Shaw said he was "inclined" to put his name forward again, and suggested he believed he was ousted because the views of the party's voting delegates had drifted from those of party members.